brillout/awesome-vue-refactor/README.md

   - [vue-responsive](https://github.com/reinerBa/Vue-Responsive) no npm package (otherwise good)
   - [awesome-mask ★24](https://github.com/moip/awesome-mask) should state that v2 is supported (otherwise good)
   - [storyblok-vue](https://github.com/storyblok/storyblok-vue) readme is lacking info
+  - [vue-qart ](https://github.com/superman66/vue-qart): The directive of Vue 2.0 for qart.js which can generate pretty qrcode by img.
+TOREVIEW
+  - [Vue-Interval](https://github.com/reinerBa/Vue-Interval): Vue.js(2.x) mixin to create components with countdown or clock, define methods that will be called in a specified interval, to dynamically start, suspend, resume and delete intervals that can have a livespan and callback.
+TOREVIEW
+  - [Vuedeux](https://github.com/Vuedeux/vuedeux): a lightweight, open-source utility layer for binding Vuex to Redux allowing developers to efficiently use their Redux stores within Vue/Vuex applications.
+TOREVIEW
+  - [vue-uniq-ids](https://github.com/termosa/vue-uniq-ids): A Vue.js(2.x) plugin that helps to use id-related attributes with no side-effect TOREVIEW
+  - [@kashio/vue-toast](https://github.com/Kashio/vue-toast) Vue.js toast plugin.
+TOREVIEW
+  - [vue-ls](https://github.com/RobinCK/vue-ls) Vue plugin for work with LocalStorage from Vue context.
+Support watch changes.
+TOREVIEW
+  - [vue-bem-cn](https://github.com/c01nd01r/vue-bem-cn) Simple BEM class name generator for Vue.JS TOREVIEW
+  - [vuec](https://github.com/dealloc/vuec) A simple IoC container for VueJS TOREVIEW
+  - [vue-l-lazyload](https://github.com/lsycxyj/vue-l-lazyload): A lazyload plugin for Vue.js v2.x+..
+By [@lsycxyj] TOREVIEW

 - #### SEO